hwang-sun/Regression_Analysis-Trip_Duration/README.md

 3. *Indepentdent Observations* : Each observation in the dataset is independent.
 4. Homoscedasticity : the variance of the error is constant or similar across the model.

+Whereas Linearity and Independent Observations can be validated before the modeling step, Normality and Homoscedasticity require model residuals, which are only available after the model has been constructed.

 ### 1. Checking for Linearity assumption

 identify correlation between independent variables and dependent vairiable